SEEDLING FOSTER CARE

 The Seedling Foster Care Program is one of Feeding Laramie Valley’s many responses to the increasing needs of our community in these challenging times.

-Through this program, you can help bring fresh and healthy produce to households in Albany County by starting seedlings in your home and donating baby plants you have grown to FLV.
+Through this program, you can help bring fresh and healthy produce to households in Albany County by starting seedlings in your home and donating starters (baby plants) you have grown to Feeding Laramie Valley.
 Our staff can then transfer them to our local production garden to help increase the amount of fresh produce grown by the Shares Team for our Shares Program and distributed in our weekly shares bags to our neighbors who need it most.

 The program runs from March to June, and is a great way for anyone to volunteer from home while fighting food insecurity in Albany County, Wyoming.